getbouncer/react-native-cardscan/README.md

 ## Troubleshooting

-### `ld: warning: Could not find auto-linked library 'swiftFoundation'`
+##### `ld: warning: Could not find auto-linked library 'swiftFoundation'`

-A workaround with XCode 11 is to add a bridge header https://stackoverflow.com/a/56176956
+* A workaround with XCode 11 is to add a bridge header https://stackoverflow.com/a/56176956

+##### `error: Failed to build iOS project.
+We ran "xcodebuild" command but it exited with error code 65`
+* A workaround with a newer XCode build system is to switch to the legacy build https://stackoverflow.com/a/51089264